NameMCPlus/NameMCplus/README.md

 - Checks if the name is blocked
 - Shows account status (Legacy, Mojang, Microsoft, Migrated Microsoft, etc)
 - Hide BLC Option.
 (Hides the BLC Stats and the Install with BLC button)
+- Removes most ads.
+(If you don't want any ads at all try using a Adblocker)

 Planned: